 Believe it or not, it's possible to make your own alcohol-based mouthwash at home.
-Swallowing a tiny amount of this will let you coat your throat and vocal cords and help kill bacteria and stave off infection.
+Gargling with mouthwash will coat your throat and vocal cords and help kill bacteria and stave off infection.
 This will help your throat to heal more quickly.
 Here's a recipe for a homemade version, though you'll be fine to go with store brands like Scope or Listerine.

 Method 5: Honey & Cayenne Pepper

-This sweet product from the beehive is regarded as valuable cough syrup, and is effective in healing throat infection.
-It helps to reduce any inflammation of the vocal cords by breaking mucus buildup around the larynx.
+This sweet product from the beehive is regarded as valuable cough syrup and is effective in healing throat infection.
+It helps to reduce any inflammation of the vocal cords by breaking mucous build-up around the larynx.
 Cayenne pepper is a hot spice.
-Coating your throat and vocal cords with cayenne pepper makes an inhospitable environment for bacteria to grow.
+Coating your throat and vocal cords with cayenne pepper make an inhospitable environment for bacteria to grow.
 Preventing your strained vocal cords from developing into a throat infection is key to a fast recovery.
 To prepare the concoction: